 Buses, Trains, Planes, Hire Cars, & Tuks Tuks.

-These pages are designed to help our volunteers make the most of Sri Lanka.
-We volunteer 4 days on, 4 days off, 4 days on, 2 days off, which means our volunteers have the energy to give 100% on their placements, and have the chance to get around this amazing and safe country.
+These pages are designed to help our volunteers, Fig and Gecko Hostel guests, and our NGO staff make the most of Sri Lanka, and getting around this amazing and safe country.
 We are based in Anuradhapura for many reasons and transport links is one of them, and as this is arguably the most important centre of Buddhist pilgrimage in Sri Lanka, we are at the heart of the road, and rail networks.

-Follow this link FOR advice for OUR vOLUNTEERS / local travel, and the occasional scam to watch out for
+Follow this link FOR advice on travelling around and from Anuradhapura, and the occasional scam to watch out for

 Bus routes, timetables, and advice.